vapor/docs/4.0/docs/routing/overview.md

 ```

 By using a path component prefixed with `:`, we indicate to the router that this is a dynamic component.
 Any string supplied here will now match this route.
 We can then use `req.parameters` to access the value of the string.

-!!! tip
-    We can be sure that `req.parameters.get` will never return `nil` here since our route path includes `:name`.
-However, if you are accessing route parameters in middleware or in code triggered by multiple routes, you will want to handle the possibility of `nil`.

 If you run the example request again, you'll still get a response that says hello to vapor.
 However, you can now include any name after `/hello/` and see it included in the response.
 Let's try `/hello/bob`.